tttmmmyyyy/fixlang/Std.md

 ### `find_by : (a -> Bool) -> Array a -> Option I64`

-Find the first index at which the element satisfies a condition.
+Finds the first index at which the element satisfies a condition.

 ### `force_unique : Std::Array a -> Std::Array a`